arstrel/ticket-store/README.md

 ## Automatic testing flow with GitHub actions

-All the tests will run on create/update of a pull request
+All the tests will run in parallel for each service on create/update of a pull request

 ## TODO